whartond/dalton/README.rst

 3.0 so that is the earliest version Dalton supports.

 -  | **Problems with Suricata Socket Control Mode**
-   | There are some known issues with Suricata Socket Control.
+   | There are some known issues with Suricata Socket Control, not related to Dalton.
      If you experience
      problems with it, try running the job with this option disabled.

    -  | **Sample Issues**